sudha-vijayakumar/RASA_TigerGraph_Recommendation/README.md

 ### Step-1: **(RASA)** Implement language models, user intents and backend actions

-> **Beginner tutorial:** This is a very good spot to learn about setting up a basic chatbot using RASA and understands the core framework constructs.
+> **Beginner tutorial:** This is a very good spot to learn about setting up a basic chatbot using RASA and understanding the core framework constructs.
   - https://rasa.com/docs/rasa/playground/

 #### Step-1a: Install RASA